antonioso-ng/directus-extension-operation-nanoid/README.md

 ```

 ## Install Manually
-Clone this repository inside the `/extensions` folder of your Directus project.
+Clone this repository into the `/extensions` folder of your Directus project.
 ```sh
 git clone https://github.com/antonioso-ng/directus-extension-operation-nanoid
 ```

-If you require further information on how to manually install the extension inside your self-hosted instance or Docker instance, you can check the following [Directus documentation](https://docs.directus.io/extensions/installing-extensions.html#installing-via-the-extensions-directory) on the topic.
+If you require further information on how to manually install the extension inside your self-hosted instance or Docker instance, refer to the [Directus documentation](https://docs.directus.io/extensions/installing-extensions.html#installing-via-the-extensions-directory).

 # Usage
 1. Create a Directus flow with your chosen trigger.